robotsthatdream/relevance_map_ros/README.md

 ## relevance_map_ros
-Library to facilate implementation of ros node for relevance map building, exploitation, viewing.
+Library to facilitate implementation of ros node for relevance map building, exploitation and, viewing.

 ---